-NHSGGC submitted 13,810 antenatal samples for infectious disease screening.
-This includes from individuals who may reside in another board area but use services in NHSGGC and multiple samples for some individuals which may have be taken for a number of reasons.
+11,328 women were booked for a first antenatal booking and 13,810 antenatal samples were received for infectious disease screening.
+The number of samples includes multiple samples for some individuals which may have be taken for a number of reasons.